Shop Pickup or Delivery:

 For people dealing with more serious or ongoing conditions, New York also has a medical cannabis shops, where registered patients with qualifying conditions such as chronic pain, arthritis, or nerve-related discomfort can work with certified medical providers to access cannabis products for therapeutic use.

-If you’re specifically looking for cannabis to help manage a medical condition, the safest path is to consult a licensed healthcare professional and learn whether New York’s medical cannabis program may be appropriate for you.
+If you’re looking for cannabis to help manage a medical condition, the safest path is to consult a licensed healthcare professional and learn whether New York’s medical cannabis program may be appropriate for you.